glurp/PicoWiki/README.md

 * All code, html template, basic css , are in the one-file application
 * No database : data are in the file system, history are append in texts files
 * CSS and index file can be editable in the wiki
-* no installation ! : ruby and a filesystem is dood enough...
+* no installation ! : ruby and a filesystem is good enough...

 Features

-* edit, rename, delete pages
+* view, edit, link, rename, delete pages
-* automatic summary (reflexion on pages contents and direcorys contents
+* automatic summary (reflexion on pages contents and directories contents)
 * list of orphean pages

 Inspired by tipiwiki (php).